Author: Ernie Vallery

 Licensed under CC-CC0 1.0

-Through this passage people have accessed since antiquity the Jordan Valley on the east and the Plain of Sharon and the Mediterranean on the west.
+Through this passage, people have crossed since antiquity.
+They traversed the Jordan Valley on the east and the Plain of Sharon and the Mediterranean on the west.

 Bathers-on-the-banks-of-the-Jordan-River